nokada11/comp20-nokada/captainslog/README.md

 # COMP 20 Lab 7
 Naoki Okada

 All aspects of the lab have been implemented correctly.
+Entries entered are displayed and they are presereved when you leave the page.
+The messages are redisplayed upon return to the page.

-I refered to this link https://howtodoinjava.com/scripting/jquery/jquery-detect-if-enter-key-is-pressed/ to understand how to process when the enter key is pressed.
+I discussed the assignment with Anna Yuen.

 I approximately spent 1 hour on this assignment.